im-open/process-jest-test-results/README.md

 its dependencies into a single file located in the `dist` folder.

 ### Incrementing the Version

+Both the build and PR merge workflows will use the strategies below to determine what the next version will be.
+If the build workflow was not able to automatically update the README.md action examples with the next version, the README.md should be updated manually as part of the PR using that calculated version.

 This action uses [git-version-lite] to examine commit messages to determine whether to perform a major, minor or patch increment on merge.
 The following table provides the fragment that should be included in a commit message to active different increment strategies.
 | Increment Type | Commit Message Fragment                     |